JaqiKal/pixavibe-api/README.md

 Pixavibe is a full-stack web application designed for content sharing, similar to a simplified version of Instagram.
 It uses Django Rest Framework for the back-end and React for the front-end, providing a seamless user experience for browsing, posting, and interacting with content.
 Users can post images, comment on posts, and follow other users.
 They can also create personal feeds by following users and liking posts and hide unwanted content.
 <br>
 <br>
-The Pixavibe API serves as the backend service for the [Pixavibe Application](https://github.com/JaqiKal/pixavibe).
-The Pixavibe API serves as the backend service for the [Pixavibe Application](https://github.com/JaqiKal/pixavibe).
+The Pixavibe API serves as the backend service for the Pixavibe Application, [view live site here](https://pixavibe-frontend-e53fa907f215.herokuapp.com/).

 <hr>